studiofoxx/bault-zmk-config/README.md

 ### After disconnecting the keyboard from Bluetooth, it won't reconnect.

-#### Forget the Bluetooth connection on both the vault35_ble and the host, then try re-pairing.
+#### Forget the Bluetooth connection on both the bault and the host, then try re-pairing.

 If you don't remember which profile on the keyboard was used, you may have to clear them all.
 [See ZMK's documentation for more details on profile management](https://zmk.dev/docs/behaviors/bluetooth#bluetooth-pairing-and-profiles).